lammps/lammps/doc/src/delete_atoms.rst

    delete_atoms region sphere compress no delete_atoms overlap 0.3 all all delete_atoms overlap 0.5 solvent colloid
-   delete_atoms porosity all cube 0.1 482793 bond yes
+   delete_atoms partial fraction 0.1 1 all cube 482793 bond yes
-   delete_atoms porosity polymer cube 0.1 482793 bond yes
+   delete_atoms partial fraction 0.3 0 polymer NULL 482793 bond yes
+   delete_atoms partial count 500 0 ions NULL 482793
    detele_atoms variable checkers

 Description
 """""""""""

 Delete the specified atoms.
-This command can be used to carve out voids from a block of material or to delete created atoms that are too close to each other (e.g. at a grain boundary).
+This command can be used, for example, to carve out voids from a block of material or to delete created atoms that are too close to each other (e.g. at a grain boundary).

 For style *group*, all atoms belonging to the group are deleted.